 Written by: Eva Delair and Shannon Ellis

 The college application process can be daunting, but even more than that is the prospect of paying for the ever-rising costs of higher education.
 At the National Resource Center on Children and Families of the Incarcerated, the third most common request is for information on scholarships for children with incarcerated and formerly incarcerated parents (CIPs).
-We have been unable to provide very many specific resources for CIPs and their families.
-This is primarily because there are few organizations that provide scholarships for this specific segment of students preparing to or attending higher educational institutions.
+We have been able to provide a few specific resources for CIPs and their families as well as some general college scholarship information.

 There is only one organization to date that the NRCCFI knows that plans to give scholarships specifically to CIPs.
 This organization is Ava’s Grace Scholarship Foundation (avasgrace.org).
 They will begin awarding scholarships in the spring of this year (2012) to children with parents incarcerated in the federal prison system.
 With an estimated 2 million children with incarcerated parents, Ava’s Grace is the beginning of a very important resource for families with incarcerated members.
 We hope that many other organizations will recognize CIPs as a category of underserved students and begin to offer similar scholarships as well.